 - Won’t be 100% safe without a spark screen.

-- Interior storage space.
+- Interior storage space for propane tank.

 - Automatic ignition.